stertooy/install-pkg/README.md

 ## Supported OSes

-This action can be run on macOS and Ubuntu.
-There is some support for Windows (through the `setup-cygwin` action), but this should be considered experimental.
+This action can be run on Ubuntu.
+There is some support for macOS and Windows (through the `setup-cygwin` action), but this should be considered experimental and is only expected to work properly for recent versions of GAP (>= 4.14).

 ## Usage